 Long hair with multiple layers adds dimension to your hair texture, making it look bouncy and thick.

-Wavy hair with layers on the sides is an excellent way to add texture to your hair.
+Wavy hair with layers flowing down the back is an excellent way to add texture to your hair.
 You can see just how lush this layered hairstyle looks.
 The highlights and waves add a sun-kissed look to this gorgeous hairstyle.

 Light layers in the front, coupled with baby bangs, can have a softening effect on your facial features.
 And you can highlight the features you want to draw attention to with the help of makeup.